lb50019/Arduino/SoundWave/README.md

 It's almost Spring of 2024.
 My post-concert tinitus is replaced with deafening silence of desk job at an office.
 There is still one loud sound occupying my head, which says: "I FINALLY DID THE FUNNY CONDUCTOR THING".

-This is my original project.
-I am very proud to say that I haven't found anything similar on the web nor relied on other peoples' concepts, and as such this project allows me to present my personality and way of thinking.
-It took long hours of unguided thinking, imagining and waiting to set every detail right.
+I came up with the concept and practical solutions of this project by myself and used internet for guidance.
+Using multiple sources for each part of the project I also learned their logic and behavior.
+This was neccessary since the final outcome of this project is something I came up with by myself and didn't find on the internet.
 If you find something similar, it's probably a project of the guy I was talking to back in 2022 and he ripped my idea.

 # The Code

 The basic premise of this project was to control something by hand gestures.
-Years of SF movies are responsible for this.
-The easiest way to implement this kind of interaction is by using Google's framework mediapipe created primarily for Python.
+The easiest way to implement this kind of interaction is by using Google's framework [mediapipe](https://developers.google.com/mediapipe) created primarily for Python.
 Mediapipe contains a lot of computer vision models for all kinds of purposes and one of them is Hand Tracking.
 Using two modules at the backend (Palm Detection and Hand Landmarks), the Hand Tracking crops the given image so that only one hand is visible, adding landmarks afterwards.
 This is useful for triggering events based on the position of hands on the screen, as well as relative position of fingers.

 ![Hand landmarks.](hand-landmarks.png "Hand landmarks.")

-The easiest way to implement mediapipe is by using PyCharm IDE, which enables a simple installation of all available packages with a few clicks.
-This necessitates usage of OpenCV library as well.
+The easiest way to implement mediapipe is by using [PyCharm IDE](https://www.jetbrains.com/pycharm/), which enables a simple installation of all available packages with a few clicks.
+This requires usage of OpenCV library as well.
 After typing the basic lines of code to display the webcam, Hands module must be implemented.
-It requires four parameters: static_image_mode (default: False), max_num_hands (default: 2), min_detection_confidence (default: 0.5) and min_tracking_confidence (0.5).
+It requires four parameters:
+* static_image_mode (default: False)
+* max_num_hands (default: 2)
+* min_detection_confidence (default: 0.5)
+* min_tracking_confidence (0.5).

 The first parameter determines wheter the module detects or tracks hands on the image.
 This choice depends on the tracking confidence level: low level equals detection, high level equals tracking.
 Thresholds for detection and tracking are set up with min_detection_confidence and min_tracking_confidence.
 The code snippet below displays detected landmarks: